Kanban-Zai/kanban-zai-version-1.0/README.md

 * You may only change the properties of an extension or module to the values, if specified, of the extension or module.
 * If there is a property that does not work for you then do not use that extension or module.
 Create your own.
 * Your customisations must not contradict any aspect of the Kanban-Zai core or any extension or module you use.

+What is a module?

+Modules a pre-packaged collections of Kanban-Zai concepts and ideas that you might want to include in your process.

 SANITY CHECK: